HAFixAgent: History-Aware Program Repair Agent: Discussion

-A key finding from RQ1 (Figure~\ref{fig:rq1_heuristic_1_5_7_8_grid}) is that the three historical heuristics are complementary, not redundant.
-Each historical heuristic (e.g., \fnall, \fnpair, \fldiff) repairs a distinct set of bugs that the others miss.
-This has important implications for why history is effective.
-It suggests that different bug types are susceptible to different forms of historical context: \begin{itemize} \item \fldiff (file-level diff), the strongest overall, likely excels at capturing fine-grained and localized edit patterns that are common in single-line and single-hunk bugs. \item \fnpair (historical function before and after) provides a richer semantic context, showing the agent how a function's logic was intended to operate, which may be crucial for more complex logic errors. \item \fnall (all functions from blame commit) captures co-evolutionary patterns (e.g., when function A changed, function B also changed), which is a vital clue for multi-hunk bugs where a fix requires coordinated edits. \end{itemize} This complementarity also explains the practical trade-off identified in RQ2 (Figure~\ref{fig:rq3_tradeoff_combined_single_panel_avg}): combining two or three heuristics shows a higher pass rate and yields the most cost-effective performance, as it provides the agent with a diverse set of contexts.
+\textbf{Heuristics Complementarity.} A key finding from RQ1 (Figure~\ref{fig:rq1_venn_combined}) is that the three historical heuristics are complementary, not redundant, with each repairing a distinct set of bugs.
+This suggests that different bug types are susceptible to different forms of historical context: \fldiff excels at fine-grained edit patterns (SL/SH), \fnpair provides semantic context showing function evolution (complex logic errors), and \fnall captures co-evolutionary patterns across functions (multi-hunk bugs).
+The strongest benefits appear for SFMH bugs, which involve multiple related changes within a single file.
+Because the blame commit typically captures the entire change context for such bugs (as shown by the single-commit concentration in RQ0), all three heuristics provide highly relevant information about the bug-introducing pattern.
+This complementarity also explains the practical trade-off identified in RQ2: combining two or three heuristics yields the most cost-effective performance.